BigBang1112/nations-converter/README.md

 ### Usage in ManiaScript

-`declare metadata Text MadeWithNationsConverter for Map`
+`declare metadata Boolean MadeWithNationsConverter for Map;`